fdlai/Halloween_Code_Jam_Project/README.md

 ## Project info

 This project is devoloped for a Triple-Ten code jam over a 2-3 day period.
-Our 3 team members are: Fred Lai, Jaxson Zane, and Albert M. We have developed a webpage to promote a Halloween attraction.
+Our 3 team members are: [Fred Lai](https://github.com/fdlai/), [Jaxson Tanner](https://github.com/Jaxsonzane), and [Albert Martinez](https://github.com/ialbertmartinez).
+We have developed a webpage to promote a Halloween attraction.
 The attraction is partially made-up and partially based on a real attraction called The 13th Gate.

 ## Project features